jhxie/CMPUT496/Timestamp/report/README.md

 author's opinion should increase monotonically but for some reason is almost identical to the arrival time deltas.
 Again, further investigation required.
 ## Credit
-1.Thanks Professor Lu for giving suggestions for improvement.
+1. Thanks Professor Lu for giving suggestions for improvement.
-2.Thanks Nooshin for the instructions on using *tc* and *netem*.
+2. Thanks Nooshin for the instructions on using *tc* and *netem*.